 The Audit Committee is responsible for oversight of the Company's accounting and financial reporting and disclosure processes.
 Among its responsibilities, the Audit Committee appoints the independent auditors and evaluates their independence and performance annually, reviews the audit plans and results of the independent auditors and internal auditors, and approves all audit and non-audit fees for services performed by the independent auditors.
 The Audit Committee also reviews and discusses with management and the independent auditors matters relating to the quality and integrity of the Company's financial statements, the adequacy of its internal controls processes, and compliance with legal and regulatory requirements.
-The Audit Committee routinely meets in private sessions with the independent auditors, management and the internal auditors to facilitate the free and open communication of matters relating to Company's financial statement and disclosures.
-The Board of Directors has determined that each member of the Audit Committee is financially literate, at least one member of the Audit Committee standard of having accounting or related financial management expertise, and that Mr. Van Riper and Ms. Good are "audit committee financial experts" as defined by the SEC.
+The Audit Committee routinely meets in private sessions with the independent auditors, management and the internal auditors to facilitate the free and open communication of matters relating to Company's financial statements and disclosures.
+The Board of Directors has determined that each member of the Audit Committee is financially literate, at least one member of the Audit Committee meets the NYSE standard of having accounting or related financial management expertise, and that Mr. Van Riper and Ms. Good are "audit committee financial experts" as defined by the SEC.
+The Audit Committee met 8 times in 2012.